ritikamotwani/Trip-Planner---Agentic-AI/README.md

 To run the project locally, follow these steps:

 1. Clone the Repository
 2. Navigate to the `frontend` and `backend` directories and install the required dependencies for each.
-Follow the other steps
+Follow the other steps.

 ## Preview